schraderL/inquilineGenomics/geneFamilies/README.txt

 We used CAFE to model gene family size evolution across the phylogeny of leaf-cutting ants.
 We only included Acromyrmex species and Atta colombica in the analysis as these genomes were sequenced using the same approach (long-range Illumina libraries).

 0. Combine the MCL clusterd gene families with the MCMCtree computed ultrametric tree
-# run.geneFamilies.mcl.allAttines.sh
+# run.geneFamilies.mcl.sh

 1. First run error estimation for each genome: run.CAFError.sh.
 # run.CAFError.Acro.Acol.sh